Tracy Rocker: Coaching career

 Rocker returned to Auburn to complete his undergraduate degree in 1992 and began his coaching career with the Auburn High School Tigers the same year.
 After serving two seasons as defensive coordinator at the school, he spent three years as a defensive line coach at West Alabama (1994–96).

 Prior to his stint at Cincinnati, Rocker spent five seasons as the defensive line coach at Troy State University in Troy, Alabama.
 While at TSU, three of his players received Division I-AA All-America honors, including Al Lucas, who earned the 1999 Buck Buchanan Award as the top defensive player in Division I-AA.
-A total of 13 TSU players garnered all-conference accolades under Rocker, while five players went on to sign NFL contracts, including Marcus Spriggs, who was drafted by the Cleveland Browns in the sixth round in 1999.
+A total of 13 TSU players garnered all-conference accolades under Rocker, while five players went on to sign NFL contracts, including Marcus Spriggs, who was selected by the Cleveland Browns in the sixth round in 1999.

 Rocker joined Houston Nutt's staff at Arkansas after one year at Cincinnati where he helped the Bearcats win a share of the 2002 Conference USA (C-USA) title.
 Rocker spent five years as the defensive line coach of the Razorbacks.
 His 2006 line ranked fourth in the SEC and thirty-third in the nation in rushing defense, holding opponents to 114.57 yards per game.
 Arkansas also ranked first in the SEC and twenty-first nationally in tackles for loss with 6.93.
 When Houston Nutt went to Ole Miss before the 2008 season, Rocker joined his Rebels staff.

 In January 2009, Rocker left Ole Miss to coach the defensive line at his alma mater, Auburn University.

 He was hired to be the defensive line coach for the Tennessee Titans in February 2011.
 Rocker's only previous NFL experience as a coach was as a participant in the NFL Minority Coaching Fellowship Program, working with the Indianapolis Colts in 2001 and the Tampa Bay Buccaneers in 2006.

 In January 2014, Rocker was let go by the Titans and was hired to be the defensive line coach for the Georgia Bulldogs.
-On January 12, 2015, Rocker was promoted to Associate Head Coach.
+On January 12, 2015, Rocker was promoted to associate head coach.
 On February 7, 2017, Rocker was fired as the Georgia Bulldogs defensive line coach.
 Rocker was revealed to have committed a minor recruiting violation while at Georgia although the violation was unrelated to his firing.
 Rocker was hired by the University of Tennessee where he spent two years serving as the defensive line coach.
 In February 2020, Rocker was hired as defensive line coach at the University of South Carolina.

 Following the conclusion of the 2020 football season, the Auburn Tigers bought out his contract and he joined former Gamecock assistant Mike Bobo at Auburn.
 After a week at Auburn, in 2021, Rocker returned to the NFL to serve as the defensive line coach for the Philadelphia Eagles.

+On February 14, 2024, Rocker was named as defensive line coach for the Tennessee Titans.